-A Leave of absence enables automatic readmission under the same academic program.
+A Leave of Absence enables automatic readmission under the same academic program.
+A student must reapply for admission under the applicable rules should he or she decide to return.
+A leave of absence deposit fee is required (Euros 120).
+This fee will be credited toward the tuition payment once the student returns, otherwise it is non-refundable.
+Students are advised to contact their academic advisor to understand how a Leave of Absence will affect their degree progression, as well as AUR's Financial Aid Director if they are in receipt of financial aid.
 A student who fails to file a signed form and pay the required fee by the last day of add & drop and does not return by the start of classes, will be considered to have withdrawn from the University.
-A student must reapply for admission under the applicable rules should he or she decides to return.
-A leave of absence deposit fee is required (€120).
-This fee will be credited toward the tuition payment once the student returns, otherwise it is non-refundable.
-Students are advised to contact their academic advisor to understand how a Leave of absence will affect their degree progression, as well as AUR's Financial Aid Director in case they have financial aid.